SehdevS/kaleyra-actions/PULL_REQUEST_TEMPLATE.md

 Please include a summary of the changes and the related JIRA ticket.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.

-PR Titel example: JIRA-123: This is new some interesting PR
+PR Titel example: "JIRA-123 This is new some interesting PR"

 Description can have some details about the change